Alerts

 3. Publish Your Alert

-Banner alerts should be posted in the header of these three systems:
+Banner alerts should be posted in the header of these four places:

 Building Closures